Safe Speeds

 Countermeasures:

 The goal of countermeasures is to reduce speeds to levels where any impact that occurs can be tolerated by the human body.
 One effective way to achieve this goal is through road network planning and design.
 On major roads, this may include narrower lanes, roundabouts, and median barriers that influence drivers to voluntarily reduce their speed.
 In residential areas, municipalities have implemented such measures as speed bumps or humps (humps being less aggressive), narrowed streets, and curb extensions.
+Some municipalities are using temporary signs on residential roads to narrow the lanes and thereby reduce speeds.
 Some municipalities are reducing speed limits in residential areas, school zones and high-pedestrian areas to 30 or 40 km/hr.

-Enforcement is an important and necessary measure for speed management.
+Police enforcement is an important and necessary measure for speed management.
 In many countries, speed enforcement has significantly evolved over the past 10 years.
-There has been a general increase in the focus of enforcement efforts and the increasingly widespread introduction of automatic speed control (e.g., speed cameras), which gives a new dimension to the enforcement effort.
-If undertaken appropriately, speed enforcement can be a very powerful deterrent that contributes directly to reducing the incidence of speeding and consequently, the frequency and severity of crashes.
+There has been a general increase in the focus of enforcement efforts and the increasingly widespread introduction of automatic speed enforcement (ASE) (e.g., speed cameras), which gives a new dimension to the enforcement effort.
+If undertaken appropriately, speed enforcement has been shown to be a very powerful deterrent that contributes directly to reducing the incidence of speeding and consequently, the frequency and severity of crashes.

-Multiple research studies suggest that injury crash reductions can be in the range of 20 to 25 per cent at conspicuous, fixed speed camera sites, and there is also evidence of significant crash reductions through mobile enforcement programs in the United States
+Multiple research studies suggest that injury crash reductions can be in the range of 20 to 25% at conspicuous, fixed speed camera sites, and there is also evidence of significant crash reductions through mobile enforcement programs in Canada and the United States.

-Some cities are mounting digital signs which display a driver’s speed as they approach the sign in order to encourage them to slow down.
-Local governments, as well as provincial/territorial governments, conduct awareness campaigns to remind drivers that speeding is dangerous.
+Some cities are mounting digital signs at the roadside which display a driver’s speed as they approach the sign in order to encourage them to slow down.
+Manufacturers of these signs claim that they are effective (How Effective Are Radar Speed Signs? - Radar sign - Radar Speed Signs) Local governments, as well as provincial/territorial governments, conduct awareness campaigns to remind drivers that speeding is dangerous.

 For more information: